How much money will Barcelona lose after Champions League exit?

 In the 2020-21 season, the lowest ranked side Ferencvaros only received a payment of around €1m under this system.

 How much will a team lose from failing to qualify?

 It is estimated that Juventus earned €790m between 2012 and 2021 purely from Champions League participation and ticket sales.

-In 2020-21, despite a disappointing campaign that saw them eliminated by Porto in the last 16, they still earned just under €40m in prize money.
-They were knocked out in the same stage by Villarreal this season.
+In 2020/21, despite a disappointing campaign that saw them eliminated by Porto in the last 16, they still earned just under €40m in prize money.
+They were knocked out in the same stage by Villarreal in the 2021/22 edition.

-This is why it was so crucial they qualified for the 2021-22 Champions League - by the skin of their teeth on the final day of the season.
-They may have been knocked out by Villarreal at the last-16 stage, but Juve had already earned plenty of extra money by that stage.
+This is why it was so crucial they qualified for the 2021/22 and 2022/23 Champions Leagues.
+They may have been knocked out by Villarreal at the last-16 stage in the 2021/22 tournament, but Juve had already earned plenty of extra money by that stage.

 As well as missing out on direct funds through prize money, TV money and Coefficient-linked payments, failing to reach the Champions League has a commercial impact too.